Brown-University-Library/bell/README.md

     - status: done
         - images updated: 2016-05-16
         - old TIFF datastreams deleted: 2016-05-17

+---

+- temp unusual-step A
+    - noticed I hadn't processed the 19 jpgs, that's because I hadn't included the .jpg files in the step producing the file `d__bell_images_listing.json`
+        - status: in process
+        - rerunning that after updating the filter.

+- temp unusual-step B
+    - noticed the number of 'tif' files processed didn't match the original number of tif files.
+        - see the 500 tif files from `data/g__images_to_process_temp_archive.json` vs the 615 tifs from `d__bell_images_listing.json`
+        - status: not yet done, may be a permissions issue, and possibly related to above step.

+---

 - update the custom-solr-index
     - prep list of pids from custom-index